HL7/fhir-identity-matching-ig/input/pagecontent/guidance-on-identity-assurance.md

 To verify an individual’s identity at one of the levels below, the following information about the individual **SHALL** be collected:
 - Full Legal Name (the name that the person was officially known by at the time of issuance of the supporting evidence; not permitted are pseudonyms, aliases, an initial for surname, or initials for all given names)
-- Home Address
+- Home Address(1)
 - Date of Birth
 - Email Address
 - Mobile Number (preferred; if a mobile number is not available, collect an alternative number for the individual) {:.bg-info}

-Unless explicitly required in certain levels, control of the email address and mobile number **SHOULD** be verified at every level of assurance through the use of an Enrollment Code as per [NIST SP 800-63A](https://pages.nist.gov/800-63-3/sp800-63a.html) section 4.6.
-NOTE: Consider that there are free mobile number services available, since having one facilitates matching and credential management.
+In some cases, data collected for identity verification cannot be verified.
+For example, persons experiencing homelessness may provide any temporary address such as a shelter, hospital, community resource center, or other location, or may provide any portion of an address that is known (e.g., zip code).
+Unless explicitly required otherwise at certain levels, control of the email address and mobile number **SHOULD** be verified at every level of assurance through the use of an Enrollment Code as per [NIST SP 800-63A](https://pages.nist.gov/800-63-3/sp800-63a.html) section 4.6.
+NOTE: Consider that there are free mobile number services available, since having one facilitates matching and credential management, for anyone although particularly helpful for those facing housing insecurity or who may be too young to have established credit bureau type records.
 {:.bg-info}

 The Identity Provider then validates this information using appropriate evidence from the list below, verifying any required evidence submitted, corresponding to the desired level of identity assurance and completing other required steps as follows: